rancher/rancher-docs/versioned_docs/version-2.0-2.4/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md

 ### 2. Add the Helm Chart Repository

 Use `helm repo add` command to add the Helm chart repository that contains charts to install Rancher.
-For more information about the repository choices and which is best for your use case, see [Choosing a Version of Rancher](../getting-started/installation-and-upgrade/resources/choose-a-rancher-version.md).
+For more information about the repository choices and which is best for your use case, see [Choosing a Rancher Version](../getting-started/installation-and-upgrade/resources/choose-a-rancher-version.md).

 - Latest: Recommended for trying out the newest features
     ```